Rebellious Truth 2025: Joy Dunlop and Fraser Fifield

 Book now on the Edinburgh Tradfest website

-Our fourth annual Rebellious Truth lecture-recital in collaboration with Edinburgh Tradfest is by musician, songwriter, producer and broadcaster, Archie Fisher.
+Our fifth annual Rebellious Truth lecture-recital in collaboration with Edinburgh Tradfest is by Gaelic singer, broadcaster, weather presenter, choir leader, language teacher, and step dancer, Joy Dunlop.

-The event will be chaired by Dr Lori Watson (Celtic and Scottish Studies) and will also include a short performance from Archie and special set by our Traditional Artist in Residence Fraser Fifield.
+The event will be chaired by Dr Lori Watson (Celtic and Scottish Studies) and will also include a smattering of music from Joy, and a special set by our Traditional Artist in Residence Fraser Fifield.

 About Fraser Fifield